Genesis Reviews

 The first thing to be noticed visually in Heavy Nova, is the level of animation on the robots.
 Whether it’s walking, or getting back to their feet, nearly every motion has a good number of frames in it.
 Each robot is given this treatment, and it lends the game a level of fluidity not often found in Genesis games back in 1991.
 The robots are large, have some nice shading and details, and are designed well.
 The stages, while also having some detailed visuals themselves, are a bit barren in terms of their overall design.
 The backgrounds aren’t necessarily ugly, they just feel empty at times.
 And while it’s true that you’re supposed to be on an incomplete space station floating in empty space, one would still think a little more could have been done with them.
 They could have also used a shot of color, seeing as they rely on shades of gray a lot, which can lead to visibility issues since some of the robots also use shades of gray.
 Even so, the graphics in the game come off looking fairly well overall.

 The fights themselves are where the game takes a few rather bizarre turns.
 There are two buttons… a punch, and a kick.
-With these, you’ll have a rather healthy list of moves at your disposal, but which move you use depends on a number of factors.
-The first factor, is whether you’re in front or behind the enemy.
-The second factor, is what level you are.
+With these, you’ll have a rather healthy list of moves at your disposal, but which move you use depends on several factors.
+The first factor is whether you’re in front or behind the enemy.
+The second factor is what level you are.
 Each level up icon you get during the platforming sections grants you more moves, and this factoid brings up our third factor… how much attack energy you have.

-Alright.
-So it’s sounding different, but potentially promising so far.
+So, it sounds different, but potentially promising so far.
 Sadly, the game does have some glaring faults.
-One of the main issues with the game, is that there are only four robots to choose from.
+One of the main issues with the game is that there are only four robots to choose from.
 Each has a set number of moves they can use.
 They do differ in attributes, but with only four, there’s not much of a selection.
 Another fault comes with the platforming sections.
 Frankly, they’re rather dull unless you’re in a strange mood to play them.
 Not many attackers, coupled with the slower game pace, can make getting through these areas tedious.
 This is especially true when the later levels become more maze-like in their design.
 Thankfully, you can turn these sections off in the options menu (making it fights only), which makes you wonder if the game designers felt the same way about them.

 SCORE: 5 out of 10